chowdhurysandeep/security-case-studies/DVWA/DVWA_Case_Study.md

 No rate limiting, no lockout, no CAPTCHA.
 Used **Burp Suite Intruder** in Sniper mode with a custom wordlist to find the password instantly.

 ![Brute Force Low 1](DVWA/Bruteforce/low1.png)

+**Step 1: Intercept the login request using Burp Suite Proxy**

+Opened the DVWA Brute Force page and submitted a test login.
+Burp Suite intercepted the GET request — showing `username=admin&password=test` clearly in the request.
+This confirms the parameters we need to attack.

 ![Brute Force Low 2](DVWA/Bruteforce/low2.png)

+**Step 2 — Configure Intruder with a password wordlist**

+Sent the intercepted request to **Intruder**, marked the `password` parameter as the payload position (§test§), set attack type to **Sniper**, and loaded a common password wordlist (123456, password, admin, letmein...).
+The response **Length** column reveals the correct password — `password` returned **5106 bytes** while all wrong passwords returned **5063 bytes**, making it stand out instantly.

 ![Brute Force Low 3](DVWA/Bruteforce/low3.png)

+**Step 3 — Login confirmed with found password**

+Used the discovered password `password` to log in — server responded with **"Welcome to the password protected area admin"**, confirming the brute force was successful.

 ![Brute Force Low 4](DVWA/Bruteforce/low4.png)

 ![Brute Force Low 5](DVWA/Bruteforce/low5.png)

 ---